brandur/sorg/content/passages-drafts/002-japan.md

 function" maxim that Apple's adopted since Steve's death, he'd do whatever it takes to get one.
 Jettisoning a good and reliable technology (TouchID) for a new one with some novelty factor (FaceID) and a prettier screen?
-Of course.
+Worth it.

 ![iPhone X](/assets/passages/002-japan/iphone-x@2x.jpg)

-I was wrong. iOS 11 had made my trusty iPhone 6 painfully slow, so I upgraded to the X. FaceID works great -- it's not perfect, but it has no more problems than TouchID did (which performed very poorly if your hands were wet or cold and didn't work at all through gloves), and that screen _really is_ pretty.
+But I was wrong to doubt it. iOS 11 had made my trusty iPhone 6 painfully slow, so I upgraded to the X. FaceID works great -- it's not perfect, but it has no more problems than TouchID did (which performed very poorly if your hands were wet or cold and didn't work at all through gloves), and that screen _really is_ pretty.
 The camera takes some amazing shots.
 The new chip is _fast_.

 Best of all, the removal of the home button isn't just an aesthetic win (it removed the iPhone's "chin"), but one for